This article originally appeared on VICE Greece.

-I must have been around 21 when my university's internship programme gave me the option to work at one of the biggest public hospitals in Athens.
+I must have been around 21 when my school's internship program gave me the option to work at one of the biggest public hospitals in Athens.
 I wasn’t too thrilled with the choice, but it was a paid position, which meant I could give up my job as a cafe waitress.
-And so, on a rainy October morning, I walked through the hospital gates, pushed the heavy wooden door open and got a first whiff of the sterile public healthcare system.
+And so, on a rainy October morning, I walked through the hospital gates, pushed the heavy wooden door open, and got a first whiff of the sterile public healthcare system.

 As I passed by, I overheard her bluntly repeating, "Kids, listen to me, dad is dead."
-I felt she was really trying to impress the concept of death on them, to make them realise they would never again see a man who – just a few hours ago – had been standing among them.
+I felt she was really trying to impress the concept of death on them, to make them realize they would never again see a man who—just a few hours ago—had been standing among them.
 I'd never had a more shocking second-hand experience, so I began to walk faster.

 As it turned out, every day at the hospital was more of the same.
-People shouting that they were in pain, people crying in waiting rooms, people carrying bags full of medical documents in endless queues, people talking to relatives on their cellphones.
-And coffee.
-An endless stream of coffee.
+People shouting that they were in pain, people crying in waiting rooms, people carrying bags full of medical documents in endless lines, people talking to relatives on their cellphones.
+And coffee—an endless stream of coffee.